 Board of Directors Composition, Nomination and Board Meetings.
 Under the NYSE American Company Guide, listed companies are generally required to have a majority of their board of directors be "independent" as defined by the NYSE American Company Guide.
 Pursuant to the Mexican Securities Market Law, our board of directors must be composed of a maximum of 21 members, of which at least 25% must be independent.
 Currently, as permitted under the Mexican Securities Market Law and our by-laws, our board of directors consists of five directors, of which three are considered to be "independent."
 The board of directors is elected by the shareholders at the annual meeting, for a one-year term with the option to be reelected, as determined by the shareholders.
-One alternate director may be appointed for each director, provided that independent alternates are appointed for the independent directors.
-In accordance with Mexican law, our shareholders determine directors' independence during the annual shareholders meeting, but this independence determination may be challenged by the CNBV.
+One alternate director may be appointed for each directors independence during the annual shareholders meeting, but this independence determination may be challenged by the CNBV.
 Our board of directors meets at least quarterly and resolutions are binding if adopted by a majority of the directors present at a meeting.